Healthy Homes Assessment Whakatu

 Rental Property Home Assessments Whakatu

-Areas of rental properties that are impacted to Healthy Homes Standard.
+Areas of rental properties that are impacted by Healthy Homes Standard.
 Healthy Homes Standards in Whakatu include each:

 • Living Room